shukriadams/tetrifact/docs/USE.md

 Don't worry if your revision hashes are difficult to pass around, share or remember, packages can be tagged with additional human-friendly names too.

+## REST

+All Tetrifact's functionality is exposed via a REST API, so it should be familiar.

 ## Adding a package

 ### As individual files